Statsomat/Datasets/README.md

 # CFA-Testing

-This repository contains the work for the testing of the app Statsomat/CFA.
-The results are saved in the file `Tests_CFA.xlsx`.
+This repository contains the work for the testing of the app https://github.com/Statsomat/CFA.
+The test results are saved in the file `Tests_CFA.xlsx`.

 Preliminary information